flub78/multitenant/doc/development.md

 ### Manual migration creation

+If you are more comfortable writing a migration in PHP, do it.
+If you prefer to create a table using phpmyadmin skip to the next section.

     php artisan make:migration Profiles

     then edit and adapt the migration.

-### Generation of the migration from the MySQL database
+### Or generation of the migration from the MySQL database

 #### Create the table in tenanttest